AP Top 25 Takeaways: Just being 'Bama might not be enough - WHIZ News

 “It shows the culture.
 It shows the character.
 It shows their charisma.
 It shows their ability to overcome, and it shows what they’ve learned,” Fleck said.

-The Gophers are still a relatively young team and that showed early this season when they needed a few great escapes to beat South Dakota State, Fresno State and Georgia Southern.
-Then came a stretch of bad teams like Rutgers and Maryland that helped build confidence further.
+The Gophers are still a relatively young team.
+That showed early this season when they needed a few great escapes to beat South Dakota State, Fresno State and Georgia Southern.
+Then a stretch of bad teams such as Rutgers and Maryland helped build confidence further.

 Fleck recently signed a seven-year extension with a $10 million buyout that will likely keep him off the market and away from Florida State and Southern California.
 Perhaps.